keptn/spec/sre.md

 ([&uarr; up to index](#specifications-for-site-reliability-engineering-with-keptn))

-## Remediation Action
+## Remediation
-The *Remediation Action* configuration defines remediation actions to execute in response to a problem.
-This action is interpreted by Keptn to trigger the proper remediation.
+The *Remediation* configuration defines remediation actions to execute in response to a problem.
+This configuration is interpreted by Keptn to trigger the proper remediation actions.

 To specify the problem, either the problem name or a generic selector for any kind of problem can be used:
 - Problem name, declared as **string**